 Best for Understanding Sleep’s Impact on Energy.
 Buy this if you need a vibrant AMOLED smartwatch that lasts two weeks and tracks your workout energy.

-The Apple Watch Series 11 leverages Apple’s massive ecosystem to turn the 42mm screen into a comprehensive health dashboard.
+The Apple Watch Series 11 leverages Apple’s massive ecosystem to turn the 42mm screen into a complete health dashboard.
 It introduces vital new alerts for hypertension and sleep apnea, making it less of a fitness toy and more of an active medical monitor.

 The Vitals app integration is flawless, pulling all overnight metrics into one easy-to-read daily score.
 The glaring limitation is the battery—you still have to charge it every single day, turning overnight sleep tracking into a frustrating logistical chore of finding daytime charging windows.